wp-plugins/ultimate-auction/README.txt

 	12. Add more than 4 IMAGES to auction
 	13. Add To WATCHLIST feature
 	14. BULK IMPORT feature
-	15. WIDGET to show auction list.
+	15. WIDGET to show auction.